 The questions of electronics removal and disposal are important ones because so many products contain substances and components that can do serious harm to the environment or to someone who picks them up out of the trash.
 In almost every situation, calling a professional e-waste pickup service is the way to go.

 But first, it’s imperative to know what “e-waste” is, how and where to dispose of it, and how to recycle it whenever possible.
 Of course, there are a few things you should never do with e-waste, so it’s good to know about those guidelines as well.

-Homeowners, consumers, and business owners who need help with electronics disposal in Denver or anywhere else need to know the basics about this important topic.
+Homeowners, consumers, and business owners who need help with electronics disposal need to know the basics about this important topic.
 The perfect place to begin is with a definition.

 What is E-Waste?

 E-waste or electronic waste is a term used to describe discarded electronic devices like mobile phones, computers, laptops, hard drives, microwave overs, DVD players, printers, and even lamps.
 When discarded improperly, there are components/parts in these kinds of electronic devices that emit toxins into the environment.
 As the E-waste problem grows, particularly in the U.S., it is putting a lot of extra stress on the environment, which is not good for humanity.

 Our Clutter Trucker teams get this question all the time because many consumers call us for e-waste pickup but aren’t always sure what the category includes.
 Of course, the “e” stands for “electronic” or “electronics.”
 The “waste” part is what’s tricky.